Iran investigation says airliner caught fire before crash, Ukraine outlines theories

 The Malaysian airliner was shot down on July 17, 2014, over territory held by pro-Russian separatists in eastern Ukraine as it was flying from Amsterdam to Kuala Lumpur, killing all 298 people on board.

-In a televised statement, Ukraine’s President Volodymyr Zelenskiy earlier asked people to refrain from speculation, conspiracy theories and hasty evaluations regarding the crash.
+In a televised statement, Ukraine President Volodymyr Zelenskiy earlier asked people to refrain from speculation, conspiracy theories and hasty evaluations regarding the crash.
 He declared Thursday a day of national mourning.

 Zelenskiy said he would speak by telephone with the Iranian president to step up cooperation in investigating the crash.